Western Sahara is a sparsely-populated area of mostly desert situated on the northwest coast of Africa.

-The Saharan Arab Democratic Republic (SADR), declared by the Polisario Front in 1976, is now recognised by many governments and is a full member of the African Union.
+The Sahrawi Arab Democratic Republic (SADR), declared by the Polisario Front in 1976, is recognised by many governments and is a full member of the African Union.

 Home to phosphate reserves and rich fishing grounds off its coast, Western Sahara is also believed to have as yet untapped offshore oil deposits.

-President of the Saharan Arab Democratic Republic: Mohamed Abdelaziz Ezzedine
+President of the Sahrawi Arab Democratic Republic: Brahim Ghali

-The Polisario Front proclaimed the Saharan Arab Democratic Republic (SADR) in 1976, with a government in exile in Algeria.
+The Polisario Front proclaimed the Sahrawi Arab Democratic Republic (SADR) in 1976, with a government in exile in Algeria.

 - RTM Laayoune - operated by Moroccan state broadcaster

 - National Radio of the SADR - broadcasts in Arabic and Spanish; launched in the 1970s, the station supports the Polisario Front